Bay Torbay Hotel

 As the evening draws to a close, take in the area’s vibrant nightlife.
 There’s a spectacular variety of top entertainment to see, from glitzy shows and West End musicals to stunning ballets and big-name concerts.
 There are five theatres close to your hotel and Torquay’s own Princess Theatre, which plays host to some of the very best national touring shows, is just a 2-minute walk away.
 Torbay also offers its own programme of events, including vocalists, comedians, quizzes and cabaret acts to dazzle, delight and astound in the comfort of your accommodation.
 Explore the bars, tear up the dance floor or simply unwind and enjoy an evening of fun with hospitable staff and hard-working entertainers to take you into the early hours.

 The hotel has 111 rooms split across four room types, offering different levels of facility.
 All rooms feature a comfy bed, television, en suite and tea and coffee making facilities as standard, with additional amenities in higher graded rooms, please click the individual room types below for more information.
-A number of rooms have step free access and a number are adapted for guests with disabilities, please ask about this when booking.

 Standard Plus Room